SmartTweet/SmartTweet/README.md

 npm install
 ```
 ### Database
-A SaaS Database id used for this application
+A SaaS Database is used for this application
-* PostgreSQL on ElephantSQL SaaS
+* PostgreSQL on ElephantSQL

 ### Built With